majhe/VMware-Community-Orchestration-Tool-VMCOT-/README.md

 # VMware-Community-Orchestration-Tool-VMCOT-
 ##### Developed by Mario Herrera under GNU General Public License terms.

 VMware Community Orchestration Tool (aka VMCOT) is an open-source project that has been created for all those VMware infrastructure administrators which happen to need to query &amp; bulk configure multiple ESXi/vSphere environments in a centralized way.
+Feel free to contact me if any particular need, comment or contribution.

 ### 0. REQUIREMENTS & INSTALLATION